kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Units.md

 Note that both Celsius and Fahrenheit are always reported in degrees.
 Kelvin, being an absolute temperature scale, never has a degree symbol.
 For consistency I therefore avoid including a degree symbol with the absolute temperature scale of Rankine.
 However, you will more often than not see Rankine reported in degrees.

 So why degrees?
 A degree represents a change in temperature with respect to some scale.
-If you double the temperature in an absolute scale you double the thermal energy ($e.g.$ a gas at 800 K has twice the thermal energy as a gas at 400 K.)  This is not true in the Celsius and Fahrenheit scales (*e.g.* a gas at 500$\C$ does *not* have twice the thermal energy as the same gas at 250$\C$.)
+If you double the temperature in an absolute scale you double the thermal energy ($e.g.$ a gas at 800 K has twice the thermal energy as a gas at $400 \K$.)
+This is not true in the Celsius and Fahrenheit scales (*e.g.* a gas at $500 \C$ does *not* have twice the thermal energy as the same gas at $250 \C$.)

 <div class="example">
 From your own experience you are probably most comfortable when the surrounding air has a temperature between $68\F$ and $77\F$.
 We will look at this temperature range in the various temperature scales above.

 <hr>

 The temperature range is reported in degree Fahrenheit which is a US system of units.
-If we wanted to stay within the US system but instead use an absolute temperature scale we would convert this to Rankine using the formula, $T(R)=T(\F) + 460$.
+If we wanted to stay within the US system but instead use an absolute temperature scale we would convert this to Rankine using the formula, $T(\R)=T(\F) + 460$.

-The temperature range of $68\F$ and $77\F$ corresponds to 528 R to 537 R.  Note therefore that in this example the temperature difference of $9\F$ corresponds to a difference of 9 R.
+The temperature range of $68\F$ and $77\F$ corresponds to
+$528\R$ to $537\R$.
+Note therefore that in this example the temperature difference of $9\F$ corresponds to a difference of 9 R.

 We may wish to use the SI scale.
 In this case we want to convert from $\F$ to $\C$ using the formula, $T(\C)=\frac{5}{9}\left[T(\F)-32\right]$.